Roadmap

 These are the highest-priority items in the backlog:

-Performance optimization -- Hoshi response latency tuning for the Gemini engine, terminal rendering improvements, and general polish passes.
+Performance optimization.
+Hoshi response latency tuning, terminal rendering improvements, and general polish passes.

 Open Questions